-The Robot main power switch MUST be mounted or positioned to be readily accessible and visible to competition personnel.
+The Robot main power switch must be mounted or positioned to be readily accessible and visible to field personnel.
 A Main Robot Power label must be placed near the Main Power Switch of the Robot.
 Attach the image ("POWER BUTTON") to your Robot near the Main Power Switch.
-To be easily seen by field personnel the label should be at least 1 in x 2.63 in (2.54 cm x 6.68 cm, Avery Label # 5160) and placed on a flat surface (not wrapped around corners or cylinders).
+To be easily seen by field personnel the label should be at least 1 in x 2.63 in (2.54 cm x 6.68 cm, Avery Label # 5160) and placed on a flat surface